sungsoo-ahn/2025/_posts/2025-04-28-myproject.md

 The term "narrative" itself has different connotations in NLP compared to economics, which might lead to some confusion.

-In NLP, narrative is XXX.
+In NLP, narrative is  XXX TODO.

 In Narrative Economcis, as stated in the above section, narrative is a shared belief or idea that spreads through the population and potentially influences economic behavior.